An Aunt that lives with Thandi’s family has a cough that hasn’t gone away in a long time and she’s also lost lots of weight.

 The doctor says the aunt has TB!

-They say the whole family need to take daily preventative medicine called “TB Preventative Treatment”.
+They explain that the whole family will have to take some medicine

 The doctor explains that even though Thandi seems heathy, it is essential that she take the TB Preventative Treatment.